t-m-e/Debug/README.md

 Small header-only implementation of debug statements that can be enabled/disabled with environment variables.

+Compile your code with `gcc -D DEBUG_ENABLE ...` and you will be able to enable these macros.
+Otherwise, if `-D DEBUG_ENABLE` isn't found or `#define DEBUG_ENABLE` isn't defined in the source, the macros will be empty statements.

 ## Example

 For errors with normal execution: